Board of Directors Information

-As a member of your community’s Board, you are responsible for administrating the needs of your community association on behalf of the other owners.
-To effectively perform this role, you must be aware of the day-to-day operations involved, as well as the legal requirements that must be fulfilled.
+As a Community Board member, there are many responsibilities to perform on behalf of the other owners.
+To perform these responsibilities effectively, you need to be informed of the daily operations involved, as well as the legal requirements that have to be met.

-Hiring a competent and experienced management company frees the Board from the details, enabling you and your fellow Board members to focus on direction.
+Hiring a knowledgeable and qualified management company allows you and other Board members to concentrate on other important matters.

-As a result, Board members do not have to spend their volunteer time handling details such as obtaining quotes, meeting with trades or worrying about financial, insurance and bylaw compliance.
-Instead, they can focus on management, with the confidence that they have a team – essentially the corporation's office – working on their behalf.
-Our additional duties include collecting operating funds, investing reserve fund contributions, paying bills and ensuring the corporation complies with the Condominium Property Act of Alberta and bylaws.
-In addition, we serve as a contact for the other condominium owners.
+With numerous roles serving the community, Board members do not have to worry about handling things such as obtaining quotes, meeting with trades, or financial, insurance, and bylaw compliance.
+Board members can effectively oversee management with added confidence because they have a back-up team working on their behalf.
+Further, there are additional duties fulfilled which include collecting operating funds, paying bills, investing reserve fund contributions, and ensuring corporation compliance with the Condominium Property Act of Alberta and bylaws.
+Lastly, we serve as a point of contact for the other condominium owners.

 What is the role of the Board?